On the Garden of Eden theorem for B-free subshifts: Introduction

 \subsection{Plan of the paper}

 The paper is organized follows.
 In a preparatory Section~\ref{s:initial} we recall some basic theory, concentrating on various equivalences between arithmetic properties of $\mathscr{B}$ and topological properties of the corresponding $\mathscr{B}$-free subshift.
-In Section~\ref{s:main} we prove Theorem~\ref{t:GoEforBehrend}.
+Section~\ref{sec:moore} discusses the Moore property for $\mathscr{B}$-admissible subshifts.
+Section~\ref{sec:myhill} discusses the Myhill property for classes of hereditary subshifts.
+This leads to a proof of Theorem~\ref{t:GoEforBehrend}, which was discussed in the previous subsection.
 In Section~\ref{s:mentzen} we show that the heredity of a $\mathscr{B}$-free subshift forces any of its automorphisms to be trivial.
-The result applies in particular to the Erdös case, and more generally to the proximal case, where $\mathscr{B}$ additionally obeys the so-called tautness property.
+This result applies in particular to the Erdös case, and more generally to the proximal case, where $\mathscr{B}$ is additionally assumed to be taut.
+Section~\ref{sec:hertaut} is devoted to a systematic study of the proximal taut case, which is described by Theorem~\ref{Thm:tautprox}.
 In Section~\ref{s:direction} we briefly discuss CA on general proximal $\mathscr{B}$-free subshifts and formulate some open problems.